Aaryan-Ajith-Dev/Image-Processing-Project/README.md

 -- LoggingService - Kandarp Dave (IMT2022115) <br />
 -- EffectImplementaion (all except GrayScale and Contrast) - Shreyas S (IMT2022078) <br />

-Note: The exact algorithms or descriptions of the cpp files are written as comments within them.
-This README just provides an overview of various parts of the project.
+*Note: The exact algorithms or descriptions of the cpp files are written as comments within them.
+This README just provides an overview of various parts of the project.*

+#Funcitonality
 Most of the work is done in the ImageEffectBackend/src Directory.
 There are 3 directories under the src directory